 Level I sweep and inspection is our base level annual chimney sweep and is the least expensive level.
 We do not inspect fireplaces unless we sweep it first, even if it seems clean at a glance.
 It should be done annually according to Certified Chimney Professionals organization and the Fire Department, and consists of a physical brushing of the flue, and a visual inspection of the easily accessible portions of the chimney, and requires no tools, no cameras, and no roof inspection is required.

 Level II sweep and inspection is our next most popular service, and is slightly more expensive than the Level I, and for good reason.
 First we do everything listed in the Level I sweep and inspection above plus the following: roof inspection, live scan video inspection inside the flue, and accessible portions of the chimney.
-This Level II sweep and inspection is recommended by the NFPA 211 every time the property changes owners, when the fuel type changes, and after every chimney fire.
-This is a common sense recommendation based on industry research finding ways to reduce structure fires in America.
+This Level II sweep and inspection is required by the NFPA 211 every time the property changes owners, when the fuel type changes, and after every chimney fire.
+This is a common sense requirement based on industry research finding ways to reduce structure fires in America.
 Basically, this is the “better safe than sorry” approach for new owners or occupants of a residence, either commercial or residential.

 Level III sweep and inspection is the most invasive type of fireplace or chimney inspection.
 It consists of the logical and progressively more detailed inspections of Level I, Level II, and finally Level III.
 We don’t typically perform this level of sweep and inspection on a regular basis so we don’t have readily available pricing on this.
 The technician will be explaining all his findings to you on site as you move down this path.